valderan/simple-logger/docs/en/about.md

 ### Security and auditing

-- The `logger-system` project is created automatically and stores internal events.
+- The `logger-system` project is created automatically, stores internal events, and accepts write operations only from the platform itself.
+- The public ingestion API denies attempts to submit logs for `logger-system`.
+- Telegram chat commands cannot subscribe to `logger-system`; only internal tooling may manage its recipients.
 - Invalid UUIDs are registered as security incidents.
 - All login attempts are recorded with IP and timestamp.
 - Rate limiting and IP whitelist are enabled by default.